 - 3 tablespoons Celtic Sea Salt

-- 2 cups filtered water - you will add more later
+- 2 cups filtered or spring water with minerals - you will add more later

 - 1 Half Gallon Jar with Airlock - optional